 Are you in the process of applying for an immigrant visa at a U.S. embassy or consulate abroad?
 If so, one of the important steps is to submit an electronic form called the DS-260.
 Its purpose is to convey information to the National Visa Center (NVC), which is responsible for gathering additional information and documents and transferring your file to a U.S. consulate near where you live.

 For more information about this part of the process of applying for an immigrant visa (and U.S. lawful permanent residence), see What Happens Between I-130 Approval and Consular Interview?

 The DS-260 application can be submitted only online, and only after you have paid your required visa processing fees.
-There may be a few days' delay between the time you pay your fees and when you will be allowed to access the form.
+There might be a few days' delay between the time you pay your fees and when you will be allowed to access the form.

 The form consists of quite a few pages, which ask you a number of questions.
 There will be biographical questions, such as all names used, all addresses where you have lived, work and educational history, and family member information.

 You will also be asked questions to determine whether you are admissible to the United States.
-(U.S. law has a number of grounds of "inadmissibility," such as commission of crimes, presenting a security risk, or being a likely "public charge," or someone who will require government assistance due to financial need.)
+(U.S. immigration law has a number of grounds of "inadmissibility," such as commission of crimes, presenting a security risk, or being a likely "public charge," or someone who will require government assistance due to financial need.)